Safety-Dance/disaster-prep-app/README.md

 ## Problem Domain:
 ---
-Currently, no apps that we know of exist to help users create and manage a customized disaster preparedness list.
+Currently, no apps that we know of exist to help users create and manage a customized disaster preparedness checklist.
+There are many resources that tell users how to prepare for a disaster, but they often provide so much information that it's difficult to tell where to start.

 ## User Stories:
 ---
 ### Feature: Customized List
 "As a family of four living in Portland, I want to make sure that we are prepared for emergencies so that our family will be prepared!
-But I'm overwhlemed by all the resources that are available and don't know where to start." -User One
+But I'm overwhelmed by all the resources that are available and don't know where to start." -User One

 >DisasterProof makes planning easier by allowing individuals to answer just a few short questions and renders a customized list of tasks based entirely on what the user identifies as target goals.

 ### Feature: Print/Save Rendered List
-" As someone who wants to engage their whole household in planning, I want to be able to refer to this list repeatedly so that we can track our progress over time." - User Two
+"As someone who wants to engage their whole household in planning, I want to be able to refer to this list repeatedly so that we can track our progress over time." - User Two

->DisasterProof allows each user to print and/or save their customized list!
+>DisasterProof allows each user to print and/or save their customized list.
 This will allow users to share their list with other household members, save it electronically, or print for a quick reference guide.

->
+### Feature: At-a-Glance, Curated Tips
+"As a Pacific Northwest newcomer, I am worried about 'the big one,' but I don't know much about earthquake safety.
+I want a quick overview that tells me what I need to know, just in case." - User Three

 ## MIT License